nathanberry97/personalWebsite/web/posts/gettingInTheMode.md

 how you interact with your computer, so why wouldn't you want to make the experience more enjoyable?

-Also I suggest that you go with the soldering your switches to the PCB as this opens up your options when it comes to keyboard layout or perhaps look into mill-max.
+Also I suggest that you go with soldering your switches to the PCB as this opens up your options when it comes to keyboard layout or perhaps look into mill-max.
-For example I have a split backspace which Mode don't offer if you were to go with their hotswap boards, plus I feel it makes the building process far more personal.
+For example I have a split backspace which Mode don't offer if you were to go with their hotswap boards, plus I feel it makes the building process far more enjoyable.

 Whatever you end up deciding I hope that this article has helped to ease any nerves you may have.